 The impact of the unpacking operator is worth addressing briefly.
 While using ...$tests does create an argument list from the input array, for normal collection sizes typically encountered in our applications, this overhead is negligible in practice.
 However, if a system routinely constructs collections containing hundreds of thousands or millions of elements, it is operating in a very different problem space, requiring specialised data structures and careful performance engineering.
 For most use cases, the clarity and type safety gained by this pattern far outweigh the modest cost of argument unpacking.

-The asArray() method allows the collection to be used as an array.
+The asArray() method returns the internal array with the list<Test> return type annotation, preserving type information for callers.
 This is important so that we can iterate over the elements of the collection.
 I will explain how to do this below.

 With the getIterator() method, we implement PHP's IteratorAggregate interface.
 Objects that offer this interface can be iterated using the foreach operator.
 We delegate the logic for iterating the elements of our TestCollection to the separate TestCollectionIterator object that we create in this method.